tatters/soundgen/README.md

 * Acoustic analysis of a .wav file: analyze()
 * Measuring syllables, pauses, and bursts in a .wav file: segment()

-For more information, please see the vignettes on sound synthesis and acoustic analysis.
+For more information, please see the vignettes on sound synthesis and acoustic analysis: vignette("acoustic_analysis", package="soundgen") vignette("sound_generation", package="soundgen")

 # Installation
 install.packages("soundgen")